Lazuli42/pig-latin/plREADME.md

 6. For words beginning with a "y", treat "y" as a consonant.
   Example Input: yellow
   Example Output: elllowyay

+  1. The program displays an alert to non-alphabetical characters, since they do not contain consonants or vowels.
+  Example Input: 3
+  Example Output: 3

+  7. The program will treat multiple words that start as a consonant the same as single words.
+  Example Input: Pig Latin
+  Example Output: igpay atinlay

+  8. The program will treat multiple words that start with both vowels and consonants the same as single words.
+  Example Input: I love Pig Latin.
+  Example Output: Iay ovelay igpay atinlay.

+  9. Capitals/special characters treated the same as lowercase letters.

 ## Setup/Installation Requirements